DavidSilady/linkedList/README.md

 Functions:

-"open" -> open a text file named "car_list.txt" from the working directory and load entries from it to the database
+"o" -> open a text file named "car_list.txt" from the working directory and load entries from it to the database

-"print" -> print all the entries to the screen
+"p" -> print all the entries to the screen

-"add" -> add one entry to the database
+"a" -> add one entry to the database

 Followed by the position of the new entry: